spellshape/cli/docs/docs/04-network/04-validator.md

 ## Request network participation

 When the chain is in the coordination phase, validators can request to be a genesis validator for the chain.
-Ignite CLI supports an automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their node.
+Spellshape CLI supports an automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their node.

 ### Simple Flow

-`ignite` can handle validator setup automatically.
+`spellshape` can handle validator setup automatically.
 Initialize the node and generate a gentx file with default values:

 ```
-ignite n chain init 3
+spellshape n chain init 3
 ```

 **Output**